python-lml/lml/docs/source/index.rst

 Introduction
 -------------

-**lml** seamlessly finds the lml based plugins from your current python environment but loads your plugins on demand.
-It is designed to support plugins that have external dependencies, especially bulky and/or memory hungry ones. lml provides the plugin management system only and the plugin interface is on your shoulder.
+**lml** effortlessly discovers lml-based plugins within your current Python environment and loads them as needed.
+It is specifically designed to support plugins with external dependencies, particularly those that are large or memory-intensive. lml offers a plugin management system, while the plugin interface remains your responsibility.

-**lml** enabled applications helps your customers [#f1]_ in two ways:
+Applications that use lml benefit your customers in two key ways:

 #.
-Your customers could cherry-pick the plugins from pypi per python environment.
+Customers can selectively install plugins from PyPI for each Python
-   They could remove a plugin using `pip uninstall` command.
+   environment, and easily remove them using the pip uninstall command.
 #.
-Only the plugins used at runtime gets loaded into computer memory.
+Only the plugins that are actively used at runtime are loaded into
+   memory, optimizing resource usage.

-When you would use **lml** to refactor your existing code, it aims to flatten the complexity and to shrink the size of your bulky python library by distributing the similar functionalities across its plugins.
-However, you as the developer need to do the code refactoring by yourself and lml would lend you a hand.
+When refactoring your existing code with lml, the goal is to simplify complexity and reduce the size of your bulky Python library by distributing related functionalities across plugins.
+However, the actual code refactoring is up to you—the developer—while lml provides valuable support in the process.

 .. [#f1] the end developers who uses your library and packages achieve their
          objectives.